DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 He did not offer healing; he offered function.

 From the mountains, he drew iron.
 From fire, he forged gears.
-And from humanity, he built his great Engine.
+And from humanity, he built his great Machine.
 Each person received a single, perfect task.
 They were no longer farmers, poets, or lovers.
 They were cogs, levers, and pistons.

 One day, a child approached the Iron King, holding a wildflower that had pushed through the city's iron floor.

-"Your Majesty," she whispered, "is your Engine not sad?
+"Your Majesty," she whispered, "is your Machine not sad?
 It has no room for this."

 The Iron King looked at the flower.
 It was illogical, inefficient, serving no function.
 With surgical precision, he plucked it from her hand and dropped it into a furnace.

-"The Engine is not sad," he said.
-"The Engine is correct.
+"The Machine is not sad," he said.
+"The Machine is correct.
 Now return to your function."

 ### The Whispers of the Forest Queen